 In this posture, the back support and the head support of the chair will back your body properly, making it look like your body is in the rest position.

-Note: We suggest you to look at “Best Office Chairs for Back Pain” if you’re suffering with Neck and back pain.
+Note: We suggest you look at “Best Office Chairs for Back Pain” if you’re suffering from back pain.

 Adjust the Chair Height to Reach the Keyboard Naturally